roman-milk/roman-milk.github.io/bad-heather.md

  "As long as you obey, fuckwad.
 Now sit."

  By this time Heather was nearly naked.
 Lynn used the clothing and Harold's belt to tie him down.
 She looked up and Jeff passed her his own belt, "Here, for his other foot."
-Report_Story #4